Experienced personal finance writer

 The personal information users must provide to obtain a quote includes:

-• Number of tickets received in the last three years
+Number of tickets and accidents received in the last three years

 At two points during the quote process, NerdWallet informed me that it was going to share my information with its partner QuinStreet and other third-party affiliates that may text or call me “using an automatic telephone selection or dialing system, or an artificial, pre-recorded voice.”
 I consented, as it also advertised you can opt out at any time by texting STOP or “following instructions provided in the communication.”

 Over the next couple days, I received emails from NerdWallet alluding to my car insurance quote, but they looped me back to the same starting screen.
-I’ve also been bombarded with spam calls every couple of hours but have yet to receive any texts.
+I’ve also received spam calls every couple of hours but have yet to receive any texts.

 To its credit, signing up for a NerdWallet account is optional on the final quote screen.
-My next step will be to try to opt out of communication, as I was assured I could do, but I’m concerned this may not be possible after reading some negative NerdWallet reviews from consumers who faced similar challenges.
+My next step will be to try to opt out of communication, as NerdWallet claims I can, but I’m concerned this may not be possible after reading some negative NerdWallet reviews from consumers who faced similar challenges.

 NerdWallet reviews: What real customers are saying

-In some cases, such as on BBB, NerdWallet took the time to reply to the complaint and let the person know it would remove their personal information from contact lists.
-However, on Trustpilot, NerdWallet representatives recommended sending an email to discuss further.
+In some cases, NerdWallet took the time to reply to the complaint and let the person know the company would remove their personal information from contact lists.

 NerdWallet vs. Insurify